 This pilot study was funded by the New York Psychoanalytic Society and Institute and was completed in 2016 and involved providing RFP-C treatment to children with symptoms of oppositional defiant disorder. here is a critical need for the development, evaluation, and implementation of evidence-based psychodynamic treatments for children and adolescents (Fonagy, 2003).
 RFP-C is a novel, manualized, time-limited psychodynamic treatment approach for children who manifest disruptive behaviors and emotional dysregulation.
 This twenty-session psychotherapy method operationalizes individual play therapy approaches for children with externalizing behaviors, including ODD.
-Results of this study have been submitted for publication.
+Results of this study have been published in the American Journal of Psychiatry.

 Supervision in RFP-C